KadenRigsbee/fs-journal/journal/05/reflection.md

 ## Prompts
 - What went well this week?
+    I sometimes struggle to stay focused during lectures.
+I'm proud of the efforts I've made to reduce distraction and increase my attentiveness this week.
 - What did you learn that was a shock or surprise?

 - What are you struggling with?
+    Balancing my work load.
+I've already pulled way to many late nighters; ideally I should be pulling zero late night scrambles to complete assignments.
 - What would you count as a victory?
+    I get a really nice christmas break for surviving this week. absolute win.